Watlington Hill - Greenfields and Saxon Roads

 Take care as you go through the gate as it leads directly onto a road.
 Cross the road into the entrance to Greenfield Farm opposite.
 Follow the lane ahead of you that skirts to the left around large barn.
 You will soon pass some cottages on your left and you will see the side and back of Greenfield Farmhouse on your right.
 Continue down the lane, which eventually becomes a rough track.
 After you have passed a tall hedge on your right, on a clear day, you will see distant views towards the Thames Valley and beyond.
 The track continues between low hedges.
 When the main track bears right, continue straight ahead downhill towards an area of woodland.
-On entering the woodland, ignore the track to the left that enters a field and continue straight ahead.
+On entering the woodland continue straight ahead.
 This track then curves to the left and drops down to a valley bottom where there is a junction of tracks.
 Here turn left onto track W19.
 Continue until you meet another junction.

-At the crossing of paths turn left onto the Chiltern Way (CW).
-You will soon meet a second junction of paths but continue straight ahead and uphill following the white arrow painted on a tree and a blue marker on a post.
+At the crossing of paths turn left.
+You will soon meet a second junction of paths but continue straight ahead and uphill following the blue Chiltern Way marker on a post.
 The path rises and falls through a variety of woodland landscapes until it drops down to yet another junction of paths and tracks in a small clearing.

 Go across the clearing, bearing slightly left & follow path PS8 (also the Chiltern Way - CW), ignoring two sets of vehicle tracks to the left.
 This rises steeply on the right side of a small valley.
 At the top turn left to join path PS5 then at the edge of the woodland go through a gate into a field.
-If the path ahead is not very clear, head towards the largest tree ahead of you.
-The path soon becomes more obvious and leads you to a gate at the top right corner of a field.
+The path heads slightly right uphill following the field edge on your right until you come to a gate at the top right corner of the field.